michal-h21/tex4ebook/README.md

 # Troubleshooting

+## Math issues

+Note that while `mobi` is supported by Amazon Kindle, most widespread ebook reader, it doesn't support `MathML`.
+This means that math must be represented as images.
+The same issue is true for the `epub` format as well.
+This is problematic especially for the inline math, as you may experience wrong vertical alignment of the math content and surrounding text.
+If your ebook contains math, a better solution is to produce the `epub3` format, as it supports `MathML`.
+The issue with `epub3` is, that majority of `e-ink` ebook readers doesn't support this format, reader applications exists mainly for Android and Apple devices.
+For books which contains mainly prose, all formats should be suitable, but `epub3` supports most features from web standards, such as `CSS`.

+## Compilation errors

-When compilation of the document breaks with error during `LaTeX` run, it may be caused by some problem in `tex4ht` configuration.
+When compilation of the document breaks with error during `LaTeX` run, it may be caused by some problem in `TeX4ht` configuration.
 Comment out line `\usepackage{tex4ebook}` in your source file and run command:

     htlatex filename

-if same error as in `tex4ebook` run arises, the problem is in some `tex4ht` configuration.
-Try to identify the source of problem and if you cannot find the solution, make minimal example showing the error and ask for help either on *tex4ht mailing list*^[http://tug.org/mailman/listinfo/tex4ht] or on *TeX.sx*^[http://tex.stackexchange.com/].
+if same error as in `tex4ebook` run arises, the problem is in some `TeX4ht` configuration.
+Try to identify the source of problem and if you cannot find the solution, make minimal example showing the error and ask for help either on *TeX4ht mailing list*^[http://tug.org/mailman/listinfo/tex4ht] or on *TeX.sx*^[http://tex.stackexchange.com/].

 <!--